 How To Use Gel Polish Removers

-- This allows the remover to work faster and reduces the amount of time that your nails and skin needs to exposed to the remover.
+- This allows the remover to work faster and reduces the amount of time that your nails and skin need to be exposed to the remover.

 - Next, apply some petroleum jelly on the skin around your nails.